Melibe leonina: Distribution

 This species occurs in the eastern Pacific Ocean from Alaska to Baja California.
 M. leonina is the only member of the genus Melibe found on the Pacific coast of North America.

 Ecology

 Habitat

-M. leonina are common on seagrass and blades of Macrocystis kelp within their range, from the lower intertidal to approximately 37m.
+Melibe leonina are common on seagrass and blades of Macrocystis kelp within their range, from the lower intertidal to approximately 37m.

 Reproduction

-M. leonina is a simultaneous hermaphrodite, with its female and male reproductive organs located on the right side of the body.
+Melibe leonina is a simultaneous hermaphrodite, with its female and male reproductive organs located on the right side of the body.
 Fertilization occurs internally, and individuals can lay up to 30,000 eggs at a time.
-Both females and males lay eggs in protective ribbons that are secreted from the mucus gland.
+Both females and males lay eggs in protective ribbons that are secreted from the mucous gland.
 Ribbons contain egg capsules with 15 - 25 eggs.
 The eggs will turn into larva after about 10 days and then hatch and become veligers.
 They are born with shells initially but lose them after they hatch.
 Mating has only been observed during the day.